 Ingredients

-- 2 ears corn, in husks
+- 2 ears corn in husks

-- Olive oil for the grill
+- olive oil for the grill

-- 2 medium zucchini, quartered lengthwise into 4 wedges
+- 2 medium zucchini quartered lengthwise into 4 wedges

-- 1 bunch of asparagus, woody ends removed
+- 1 bunch asparagus woody ends removed

-- 1 medium cantaloupe, halved; seeded; skin removed and cut into 1-inch-thick wedges
+- 1 medium cantaloupe halved; seeded; skin removed and cut into 1-inch-thick wedges

-- 1 head of Romaine lettuce, finely chopped
+- 1 head of Romaine lettuce finely chopped

-- 3 Persian (i.e. mini) cucumbers, sliced into 1/4-inch rounds
+- 3 mini cucumbers sliced into 1/4-inch rounds

-- 1 avocado, pitted; peeled and cut into 1/2-inch pieces
+- 1 avocado pitted; peeled and cut into 1/2-inch pieces

-- 1 cup cherry tomatoes, halved
+- 1 cup cherry tomatoes halved

-- 12 fresh basil leaves, shredded
+- 12 fresh basil leaves shredded

-- 1/2 cup extra-virgin olive oil
+- ½ cup extra-virgin olive oil

-- 1/4 cup red wine (or apple cider) vinegar
+- ¼ cup red wine vinegar

-- 2 Tbsp minced shallot
+- 2 Tbsp minced shallots

 - 2 tsp dijon mustard